unintellectual-hypothesis/pidmon/README.md

-# Redmi 10C Memory Management Optimization
+# Redmi 10/10C/10 Power Memory Management Optimization
 Supports fog devices for 3GB/4GB/6GB and more variants (it may work well on other devices)

 "Standing on the shoulders of giants"